If you’ve spent time reading any of the tales from Irish mythology, you’ll have seen the Tuatha dé Danann mentioned frequently.

 Although the Tuatha dé Danann lived in the Otherworld, they interacted and engaged with those living in the real, ‘human’ world.
 Tuatha dé Danann frequently featured in the writings of Christian monks.

 In these writings, Tuatha dé Danann are referred to as queens and heroes who possessed magical powers.
-At times, some writers referred to them as gods.
+At times, some writers referred to them as Celtic Gods and Goddesses.

 The Goddess Danu